 Here, the majority of my time was spent in clinic and the operating room.
 Of course, after each rotation, we had an end of rotation exam.

 Just like the first year of PA school, the best way I found to study for these examinations was to use the PANCE and USMLE Step 2 review books.

 Of course, passing these examinations are required by PA programs, but in year two, the most important thing (for me), was learning how to be a clinician.

-Thus far, in PA school, you have learned a ton of information, and have learned how to retain these facts.
+Thus far in PA school, you have learned a ton of information and how to retain these facts.
 But how do you apply these to real patients?

 The best advice I could give a student, working with me (whether it be on a rotation or simply shadowing), is to ask questions.
 If you don’t know why your preceptor did something a certain way, or why they ordered a specific laboratory test or imaging technique, then ask.

 The only way to learn, in these instances, is to look up the answer or to ask questions.

 A big fear I had as a student was if asking too many questions made me look unprepared or dumb.
 A great quote that encompasses this self-perception is:

 “The man who asks a question is a fool for a minute, the man who does not ask is a fool for life.”